Karaoke (TV series)

-Karaoke is a 1996 British television drama written by Dennis Potter with the knowledge that he was dying from cancer of the pancreas.
+Karaoke is a 1996 British television drama written by Dennis Potter with the knowledge that he was dying from pancreatic cancer.

 It forms the first half of a pair with the serial Cold Lazarus.
 The two plays were filmed as a single production by the same team; both were directed by Renny Rye.
 The series was said to be inspired by Potter's working relationship with Louise Germaine.

 The plays were a co-production between the BBC and rival broadcaster Channel 4, a unique arrangement Potter had expressly requested before his death.
-The show was first aired on BBC1 in April 1996 on Sunday evenings, with a repeat on Channel 4 the following day.
+The show was first aired on BBC1 on Sunday evenings, with a repeat on Channel 4 the following day.

 The series stars Albert Finney, Richard E. Grant, Hywel Bennett, Roy Hudd and Julie Christie and features Saffron Burrows and Keeley Hawes in two early screen appearances.